UkoeHB/CvVidProc/README.md

 ## Install Python module `cvvidproc`

-As simple as (can use `python` or `python3`):
+As simple as:
 ```
-python3 setup.py --force-cmake --quiet install

-// add these flags if relying on a manually installed version of OpenCV
--D CV_DIR=path/to/location/of/opencv/library	// e.g. ~/MyLibs/
--D CV_INSTALL_DIR=path/to/opencv/installation 	// e.g. ~/MyLibs/OpenCV/opencv-1.2.3/release/
+pip3 install -e .
 ```

 Note: rerunning this command after files are changed will update the installation.
-E.g. `git pull origin master` -> `git merge origin/master` -> `python3 setup.py ...`.
+E.g. `git pull origin master` -> `git merge origin/master` -> `pip3 install -e .`.
 Use `git remote add upstream 'upstream repo url'` to connect local repo with upstream/origin (upstream is developer repo, origin is remote clone e.g. in Github).

 ## Building and Running as standalone program